nwsw/nwcplugin-api/api/nwc.md

 **nwc.newRef**('RefType'), Returns {RefObject}

 This creates a new reference object that can be used in an event hook to access existing NWC objects.
 New reference objects must be created during plugin startup.
 They cannot be created during event hook execution.
-Therefore, this method can only be used during plugin loading/initialization.

 The 'RefType' must be one of the following string values: